-Payment transactions are reported in the MAPE data collection in three different records: HPAY, QPAY and APAY.
-Full reporters report the HPAY and QPAY records, while tail reporters report the APAY record.
-They are identical in terms of the number of fields, but the fields and the code values used in the fields vary.
-The record structure provides an overall view of the fields used in each payment transaction record, their code values and mandatoriness rules.
-These instructions contain a separate section for each record with explanations of key items within the records.
+Payment transactions are reported in the MAPE data collection in three different record sections: HPAY, QPAY and APAY.
+Full reporters report the HPAY and QPAY record sections, while tail reporters report the APAY record section.
+The number of fields and the code values used in the fields vary.
+The validation rules document provides an overall view of the fields used in each payment transaction record, their code values and mandatoriness rules.
+These instructions contain a separate section for each record section with explanations of key items within the record sections.

-The records concerning payment transactions are used report all retail payments (customer payments), i.e. payment transactions initiated by non-MFIs to any counterparty and payment transactions initiated by PSPs, where the counterparty is a non-MFI.
+The record sections concerning payment transactions are used report all retail payments (customer payments), i.e. payment transactions initiated by non-MFIs to any counterparty and payment transactions initiated by PSPs, where the counterparty is a non-MFI.